 www.ox.ac.uk/students/shw/das Disability Contacts work with the University Disability Advisory Service and other bodies, such as the Asian and Middle Eastern Studies Library to help facilitate access to lectures, classes, tutorials and access to information.
 They are also involved in an ongoing programme to identify and promote good practice in relation to access to teaching and learning for students with disabilities within the Faculty, and to ensure that the Faculty meets the requirements of the Equality Act (2010).

-The Faculty's Disability Contacts are: Thomas Hall (thomas.hall@orinst.ox.ac.uk) Room 311, Faculty Building, Pusey Lane 01865 278 210
+The Faculty's Disability Contact is: Thomas Hall, Room 311, 1 Pusey Lane 01865 278 210